eduNEXT/openedx-events-2-zapier/docs/index.rst

-.. openedx-events-samples documentation top level file, created by sphinx-quickstart on Mon Sep 13 10:20:26 2021.
+.. openedx-events-2-zapier documentation top level file, created by sphinx-quickstart on Mon Sep 13 10:20:26 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-openedx-events-samples
+openedx-events-2-zapier
 ======================

 This repository contains real-life use cases for Open edX Events.